-All artwork must be durably framed and wired for hanging, with no sharp edges or protruding knobs, points, screws, etc. Works should be no larger than 6’ x 7’, for transportation purposes.
-It is suggested that flat mirror hangers be used.
-Prints and watercolors should be covered by glass or plexi-glass.
-Frames should project at least 1/4″ beyond the face of the artwork so pieces can be stored without damage.
-It is suggested that artworks not be of unreasonable weight, for average installation situations.
-Wraparound canvases are difficult to handle, and will only be accepted with the artist’s consent and understanding of our storage limitations.
+All 2D artwork must be durably framed and wired for hanging, with no sharp edges or protruding knobs, points, screws, etc. Works should be no larger than 6’ x 7’, for transportation purposes.
+It is suggested that flat D-Ring picture hangers be used on the sides.
+Prints and watercolors should be covered by glass or plexiglass.
+However, we will not accept pieces with glass larger than 32″ on both sides, unless with the specific agreement of the Gallery Manager.

-Artists submitting diptychs and triptychs may not submit a piece with an overall width greater than 6 feet.
+Artists submitting diptychs and triptychs may not submit a piece with an overall width greater than 9 feet.
 When submitting these, only one title and price should be listed for the whole group.
 Artists that wish to sell one section of a diptych or triptych separately must indicate this on his/her artist agreement.
 Titles and prices for single sections will only be referred to on the artist agreement, not on title cards.
 Gallery staff will refer to the artist agreement when responding to client inquiries.

 If an artist removes an artwork for any reason, it may be returned to the Gallery only one time.
 If the artist removes artwork a second time, it may not be returned.
-The Gallery reserves the right to keep works for at least six months before any return request.- A rental contract may not be interrupted for any reason.
+The Gallery reserves the right to keep works for at least six months before any return request.
+A rental contract may not be interrupted for any reason.